-- (a) to be the ceremonial representative of the Council, taking precedence on all such occasions; - (b) to chair meetings of the Full Council and in this capacity, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.
+- (a) to be the ceremonial representative of the Council, taking precedence on all such occasions; - (b) to attend such civic and ceremonial functions as the Council and he/she determines appropriate.

+(b)to chair meetings of the Full Council and in this capacity, shall exercise all the powers and duties described in the Council Procedure Rules as set out in Part 4 of this Constitution.